jekyll/minima/README.md

 ## Preview

 Project homepage which demonstrates the look of the theme.
-The group and logo pages demonstrate more functionality.

 <div align="center">
     <a href="https://michaelcurrin.github.io/fractal/">